MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// Remove an event handler previously added with `add_Closed`.
   HRESULT remove_Closed(
       [in] EventRegistrationToken token);

+  /// `TRUE` if WebView2 has moved to the Closed state.
+Use `add_Closed` API
+  /// to get the specific closed reason.
+For more information see `add_Closed`.
+  [propget] HRESULT IsClosed([out, retval] BOOL* value);
 }

 /// The reason of webview2 closed.
 [v1_enum]
 typedef enum COREWEBVIEW2_CLOSED_REASON {
+  /// The CoreWebView2 has closed because the corresponding
+  /// CoreWebView2Controller had its Close method called either explicitly or
+  /// implicitly.
+  COREWEBVIEW2_CLOSED_REASON_SHUTDOWN,

+  /// The CoreWebView2 has closed because its browser process crashed.
+  /// The Closed event will be raised after the ProcessFailed event is raised.
+  COREWEBVIEW2_CLOSED_REASON_BROWSER_PROCESS_FAILURE,

+  /// The CoreWebView2 has closed because its browser process has exited.
+  COREWEBVIEW2_CLOSED_REASON_BROWSER_PROCESS_EXITED,

+  /// The CoreWebView2 has closed because its parent window was closed.
+  COREWEBVIEW2_CLOSED_REASON_PARENT_WINDOW_CLOSED,

-  /// Indicates that the reason of webview2 closed is its corresponding
+  /// The CoreWebView2 has closed because its corresponding Profile has been or
-  /// Profile has been or marked as deleted.
+  /// marked as deleted.
-  COREWEBVIEW2_CLOSED_REASON_PROFILE_DELETED,
+  COREWEBVIEW2_CLOSED_REASON_PROFILE_DELETED
 } COREWEBVIEW2_CLOSED_REASON;

 /// Receives the webview2 `Closed` event.